nasa/cape/doc/common/report/main.rst

                 "XAxis": "mach"
             }
         }

+A full description of the :ref:`JSON settings for Sweeps
+<cape-json-ReportSweep>` can be found in the file format guide.

 For some run matrices, especially when the data or conditions comes from a wind tunnel test, finding cases with the exact same angle of attack may be